fwqefwqef/ChronoArkMods-windy/README.md

 Helia & Selena: Can be selected seperately on recruit screen

 Game Start: Game runs at 3x speed until you reach first battle

-Fox Orb: Can be used on male characters

 Parry Skill Book: Can be obtained from Lian after unlocking her